Tribest Glass Personal Blender (PBG-5050)

 |---|---|---|

-| blending / serving cups tempered glass cups; manufacturer states zero plastic food contact | Borosilicate Glass | Yes |
+| blending / serving cups tempered glass cups; manufacturer states zero plastic food contact | Tempered Glass | Yes primary |

-| blade assembly all-stainless blade assembly | Stainless Steel (304 / 18-8) | Yes |
+| blade assembly all-stainless blade assembly; grade unspecified by manufacturer | Stainless Steel grade unspecified | Yes primary |

-| blade clutch / coupling stainless steel for durability (brand-stated) | Stainless Steel (304 / 18-8) | No |
+| blade clutch / coupling stainless steel for durability (brand-stated); grade unspecified | Stainless Steel grade unspecified | No |

-| travel / tumbler & storage lids plastic lid shell; a removable silicone liner sits between the drink and the plastic | Plastic (other / unspecified) | No |
+| travel / tumbler & storage lids plastic lid shell; a removable silicone liner sits between the drink and the plastic | Plastic other / unspecified | No |

-| lid liner removable food-grade silicone lining so blends never touch the plastic lid | Silicone | Yes |
+| lid liner removable food-grade silicone lining so blends never touch the plastic lid | Silicone | Yes primary |

 Pros